centreon/centreon-documentation/versioned_docs/version-23.10/graph-views/install.md

 /etc/centreon-studio/diagnostic.sh
 ```

-If configuration is correct, the centreon-map service can be
+If the configuration is correct, the centreon-map service can be
 started from the Centreon MAP server:

 ```shell